Skip to content

 Solver Engine

-• Solver-specific options additional fields appear depending on the chosen solver (for example, maximum iterations and print level for AC OPF).
+• Solver-specific options: Additional fields may appear depending on the chosen problem type and solver engine (for example, maximum iterations and print level for AC OPF).

 • Solve button starts the optimization with the current configuration.